How to Read Your Balance Sheet Assets and Liabilities

 Credit Card Statements

 The money that your business pays out is just as important as the money that comes in.
-Look over your monthly credit card statement as soon as it arrives and keeps an eye out for duplicate charges or unauthorized purchases.
+Look at your monthly credit card statement as soon as it arrives and keeps an eye out for duplicate charges or unauthorized purchases.
 If you come across any activity that seems suspicious, contact the company that issued the credit card and have it canceled immediately.

 For legitimate purchases, make sure that all of the charges are correct.
 Accidental double-charging or a mistake in a quoted price can result in your company paying out more than it should to your suppliers.
 Resolve these problems as quickly as possible and double-check to ensure that you've accounted for all purchases made over the course of the month.